mjbots/moteus/moteus/moteus_register_map.md

 Mode: Read/write

 When in kPosition mode, shrink the derivative control term by the given factor.  integral types are applied as for PWM.
-This is internally limited to be no more than the kp scale in effect.

 ### 0x025 - Position maximum torque ###